 - A. We must make sure that our dress is not distracting.
 Do not dress in such a way that you will take away from the message.
-Please take note of your shoes. - B. Make sure you appearance is not distracting.
+That means your shoes also. - B. Make sure you appearance is not distracting.
 Comb your hair, brush your teeth, and clean your nose.
 Sounds silly but the devil will use whatever he can to distract people from what you are to say. - C. The appearance of your family is also very important.
-How they present themselves will affect peoples ability to connect with them.
-One pastor said that he pretty well knew whether he would take the missionary for support by just seeing the family get out of their vehicle and walk into the church!
+How the present themselves will affect the connection the people have with you.
+One pastor told me that he pretty well knows whether he is going to take the missionary on for support by just seeing the family get out of their vehicle and walk into the church!
 Whether we like it or not, these things are very important to others. - D. Be careful of how animated you are in the pulpit based on the type of church you are in.
 A "camp meeting" church gives much liberty but a "high brow" church will not afford you that luxury. - II.
 Soul the soul is made up of three basic parts: mind, will and emotions. - A. The Mind we are to reason with people from the scriptures and involve the mental process.
 You want them to "see" and "understand" what is being said. - 1.
 Are your thoughts logical? - 2.
 Do they make sense? - 3.
 Can they be grasped by the people?
 We are not trying to impress them with our mental prowess or think we are "brainy". - 4.
 It is imperative that we connect with their mind.
 Do they understand what you want to do when you reach the field?
 Do you understand what you want to do when you get to the field? - 5.
 When you finish the message, do the people understand what step of action you want them to take? - 6.
 Do you know what step of action you want them to take? - 7.
 Help them to understand as you understand the importance of getting the Gospel to these people.